 You might look at metrics when you invest in stocks, buy an apartment or car, or even invest in better quality dog food because you care about your pup.
 Just like how a CFO looks at raw data to predict his/her company's financial future, physical therapists look at raw data about your body to predict your fitness future.

-Here at Halevy Life, we have a unique assessment that's based on all the latest research in our to not only determine the shape you're in, but also the likelihood of your getting injured.
+Here at Apex Human Performance, we have a unique assessment that's based on all the latest research in our to not only determine the shape you're in, but also the likelihood of your getting injured.
 We have seen many combinations of deficiencies that could lead to very debilitating loss of function, and we want to help you avoid that.
 Investing time now and taking action steps with the proper approach for your individual situation, work, life and recreational demands is what we specialize in.

 In short, wear and tear on your body is common and much of it accumulates without any sort of acute pain or damage.
 Maybe one day when you're out on a run, your shins are more sore than usual.
 And maybe that pain will go away.
 If you pay no mind to this, it can also get worse and worse, maybe developing into shin splints or a stress fracture.
 You might have to stop running for a few weeks to let that recover.
 The better option is to take note of your aches and pains, and quiet those whispers before they become screams.
 A physical therapist has the eyes and the foresight to prevent these conditions and keep you healthy.